 “There are plenty of deserving young women in the Honors Residence Hall who at times need gap money to complete their studies,” Dawkins continued.
 “We also have academically gifted high school students who want to attend Bennett but lack the necessary funds.
 Money raised in the Johnnetta Betsch Cole Scholars Campaign will enable us to offer more attractive, more competitive scholarship packages to those prospective students.”

 The Bennett College Choir, led by alumna Dorthea Taylor ’99, performed a few selections during the Convocation.
-Current and former members of the Bennett Board of Trustees, area college presidents, politicians, members of Delta Sigma Theta Sorority, Inc. and executives of the Bennett College National Alumnae Association were in attendance.
+Current and former members of the Bennett Board of Trustees, area college presidents, politicians and members of Delta Sigma Theta Sorority, Inc. were in attendance.
 Also on hand were Cole’s husband, James D. Staton, Jr., and Dawkins’ husband, Dr. Bobby G. Dawkins.

 “I’m grateful we had such a successful event, and now I look forward to rolling up my sleeves and working with Dr. Cole, my staff and others to ensure we raise the $1.5 million,” Dawkins said.